BilalMern/react/7 Finding the path/README.md

 LINKS:
 Now to create links, means when we click on About us it will take us to About us page.
 In React if we want to route to some other page, we should never use anchor tag <a>  </a> because by using this the whole page will refresh on clicking to it.
-So how we can route to other page without refreshing the whole page, we can navigate to the new page without reloading the whole page
+So how we can route to other page without refreshing the whole page, we can navigate to the new page without reloading the whole page by using Link Component given to us by react-router-dom which works exactly same as anchor tag.
+When we have to navigate routes we dont have to reload our whole page this is known as Single Page Application, means browser will not reload our website, browser will not make an external call.